 - At least 10 years of experience as a web developer or software developer.

 - Specific experience working with Jekyll.

-If you choose to apply, please attach your resume in an email to firstname.lastname@example.org with subject line “applying as a web developer” and we will contact you for an interview.
+If you choose to apply, please attach your resume in an email to firstname.lastname@example.org with subject line “applying as a web developer” and we will contact you for an interview as our need arises.